-The annual moeting of the Postal Telegraph and Cable company was held Telegraph and Cable company was held yesterday afternoon, in this city.
-The Utah stockholders were represented by A. L. Thomas, W. S. McCorntck, J. J. Daly, T. G. Webber, O. W. Powers: and the eastern stockholders were repre-sented by proxies.
-The old board of di-rectors were re-elected in A. L. Thom-as, W. S. McCornick and T. G. Webber, The directory then chose A. L. Thomas, President: T. G. Webber, vice president: W. S. McCornick, treasurer: Eugene W. S. McCornick, treasurer; Eugene

-Gaylord, secretary.
-A communication was received from the home or parent company to the ef-fect that its wires are now in Cheyand contracts are being made enne, that the wires will reach Salt Lake City some time during the coming spring.
+The annual moeting of the Postal Telegraph and Cable company was held vesterday afternoon, in this city.
+The Utah stockholders were represented by A. L. Thomas, W. S. McCornick, J. J. Daly, T. G. Webber, O. W. Powers; and the eastern stockholders were represented by proxies.
+The old board of di-rectors were re-elected in A. L. Thom-as, W. S. McCornick and T. G. Webber, The directory then chose A. L. Thomas, President: T. G. Webber, vice president; W. S. McCornick, treasurer; Eugene Gaylord, secretary.
+A communication was received from home or parent company to the efthe fect that its wires are now in Chevenne, and contracts are being made so that the wires will reach Salt Lake City some time during the coming spring.
 It is understood that on reach-ing this city, the wires will be extend. ed north to Butte.
 DISTRICT CONVENTION.